On the dynamics and integrability of the Ziegler pendulum: Two integrable cases: and or

+We start our analysis of the integrability of systems \eqref{eq5} and \eqref{eq4} by considering two special integrable cases.
+Namely, the case where $F = 0$ and the case {in which} $m_1 l_1 = m_3 l_3$.
+In both cases we assume that $k_2 = 0$.

-Let us consider two cases in which the dynamics of system \eqref{eq4} (for $k_2=0$) can be fully understood.
-First, if there is no follower force, then the system is Hamiltonian and there exist two first integrals: the energy integral $H = T + \Pi$ and the cyclic integral (the integral of angular momentum)
+\begin{proposition} {If $F = 0$ and $k_2 = 0$, then system \eqref{eq5} is Hamiltonian and integrable in the sense of the Liouville-Arnold theorem.} \end{proposition} \begin{proof} { If there is no follower force ($F = 0$), then the system is Hamiltonian.
+From $k_2 = 0$ we obtain that $\varphi_2$ is a cyclic variable.
+There exist two first integrals: the energy integral $H = T + \Pi$ and the cyclic integral (the integral of angular momentum)

+It can be easily shown that $K$ and $H$ are functionally independent and their Poisson bracket equals zero almost everywhere.} \end{proof}

-Therefore, the system is integrable in the sense of the Liouville-Arnold theorem, as a general system of ordinary differential equations (system \eqref{eq4} defined in a three-dimensional space has two first integrals), and in the sense of the Jacobi theorem on the last multiplier.
+Note that system \eqref{eq4} is also integrable as a general system of ordinary differential equations (system \eqref{eq4} defined in a three-dimensional space has two first integrals), and in the sense of the Jacobi theorem of the last multiplier.
 The latter follows from the fact that the original system \eqref{eq5} has an invariant measure for any $F$.
-The density of this measure is constant if we rewrite our system in the Hamiltonian coordinates.
+The density of this measure is constant if we rewrite our system in the Hamiltonian coordinates (see Lemma 1).

-Another case in which system \eqref{eq4} is simplified and can be integrated in quadratures is when $m_1 l_1 = m_3 l_3$.
-This equality allows one to consider two separate independent systems:
+Another case {in which} system \eqref{eq4} is simplified and can be integrated by quadratures is when $m_1 l_1 = m_3 l_3$.

-This system is integrable by the Jacobi theorem: the first integral is the energy integral of the first equation, the phase volume is an invariant measure, if we present the system in the Hamiltonian form.

-The periodic solutions that intersect the plane $\varphi_1 = 0$ in two points, are of particular interest for our considerations.
-We show that such solutions exist in the both considered cases (Fig.~2).